frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3030:** Given is that I am testing my application as a Frank developer.
 I want the option to organize the reports in the Test tab.
 I want to create groups of tests that can have sub-groups.
 A tree structure in which the composite nodes are test groups and the leaf nodes are reports.
 This structure gives me an overview of the tests I have.

+**3035:** In the context of story **3030**, I as a user want my test groups and my tests to be sorted alphabetically.
+To be precise: a set of nodes that has the same parent should be sorted alphabetically.
+This makes the order of my tests predictable.

 **3040:** Given is that I am testing my application as a Frank developer.
 I want the option to select test cases and groups of test cases in the test tab.
 I want the option to rerun the tests I selected.
 This gives me fine-grained control over my test runs when I want to test parts of my Frank application.

 **3050:** Given is that I am testing my application as a Frank developer.
 I want the option to rerun all reports that are in the Test tab, allowing me to test my Frank application with a single click.